 Our Programs & Events

-Parking available in lot on Oak Street, behind the museum
+- Parking is available behind the museum in the lot on Oak Street

 The annual Cemetery Walk began in 1993 for two reasons.
 The first was to present a living history of Palatine to its residents that would be more interesting, especially to young people.
 Hillside Cemetery land was donated to the village by Joel Wood around 1854.
 It represents 150 years of local history that we think should be preserved and shared with the community.